Why Looking Ahead Means Looking Back

 He was right!
-I have been self-employed for twelve years and I have no qualms about turning down jobs if they don’t work for me or because I haven’t got the time to do them.
+I have been self-employed for twelve years and I have no qualms about turning down jobs if they don’t work for me, or because I haven’t got the time to do them.
 When that happens, I refer the client to someone else which means I get to help another small business and maintain a good relationship with the client by not deserting them in their hour of need.
 It’s what I call a win, win situation!

 Am I constantly busy?
 Not all the time.
 Some years are extremely active (in 2017 I had contracts in six countries compared to three the year before), while others are financially challenging.
 My worst year was 2015 when I was short-changed out of five months’ money by a client who then had the cheek to ask me to work for him again.
-I told him exactly where to go!
+Rest assured I told him exactly where to go!

 So, given everything that has happened do I regret being self-employed?
 Absolutely not!
 When I look back on the past twelve years I do so with amazement and pride.
 Once upon a time I could never have imagined running a business or being my own boss, yet this is what I do every day.
-It doesn’t matter if my “corporate” footprint is the size of an atom or that my annual profits are less than what I was earning during my nine to five years.
+It doesn’t matter if my “corporate” footprint is the size of an atom, or that my annual profits are less than what I was earning during my nine to five years.
 To be honest I don’t care because I am happy in my new life and I make more than enough to pay my way.
-I have also been fortunate to rub shoulders with people I might never have met in my previous job (including the former UN Secretary General Kofi Annan & Graca Machel, widow of Nelson Mandela), and to work with groups that strive to end military conflict and promote world economic growth.
-I feel extremely humbled when I get to see how these organisations operate and what they have achieved.
+I have also been fortunate enough to rub shoulders with people I might never have met in my previous job (including the former UN Secretary General Kofi Annan & Graca Machel, widow of Nelson Mandela), and to work with groups that are striving to end military conflict and promote world economic growth.
+I feel extremely humbled when I see how these organisations operate and what they have achieved.

 Will 2018 be a busy year?
 I have no idea but let me assure you that I won’t be panicking!